sfg-taxonpages/embioptera/pages/home.md

 ## Announcements

 ### Sept.
 15, 2023: Welcome to our new Embioptera Species File Website
-<p>We look forward to hearing from you about your experiences with our new features as well as how you use the information you find here.</p>orward to hearing from you about your experiences with our new features as well as how you use the information you find here.</p>
+<p>We look forward to hearing from you about your experiences with our new features as well as how you use the information you find here.
+Forward to hearing from you about your experiences with our new features as well as how you use the information you find here.</p>